This is the manifesto of enlightened individualism.

 People and relationships empower.

-And they’re also one of the most important factor in what psychologist Martin Seligman calls a “good life”
+And they’re also one of the most important factors in what psychologist Martin Seligman calls a “good life”

-The enlightned individualist cares and takes care about his social relationships.
+The enlightened individualist cares and takes care of his social relationships.

 9. It’s not about bashing those who self-sacrifice